Silly-Bytes/c_2016/entry.md

 Go a head and read both articles right now!

-Here I would like to point out some other things about tooling.
+Here I would like to point out some things about tooling.

 ## Use building tools (Make, Autotools, CMake)